 Mass communication is the basic purpose of advertising.
-Advertising not merely conveys information to only one person but to a very large group of persons who may be expected to purchase the article.
-The mass communication media such as radio, television, newspapers, billboards and magazines, etc., are used for advertising purposes, even though print media have been adopted in many countries for mass communication.
+Advertising not merely conveys information to only one person but to a very large group of persons who may be purchase article.
+The communication expected to the mass media such as radio, television, newspapers, billboards and magazines, etc., are used for advertising purposes, even though print media have been adopted in many countries for mass communication.
 Electronic media have now become more popular for advertising purposes.
 Television is one of the most effective media of advertising.